Engagement and Support (Housing Options) team

-Our Housing Options Team can provide you with information, assistance and advice to help you to resolve your housing situation.
-If you would like to talk to our Housing Options officers about any of the areas below please call 01252 774420 or email Housing@hart.gov.uk.
+Our Engagement and Support Team can provide you with information, assistance and advice to help you to resolve your housing situation.
+If you would like to talk to our Engagement and Support officers about any of the areas below please call 01252 774420 or email Housing@hart.gov.uk.

 You can also access information about a range of other services that offer advice, guidance and support through our Housing Directory of Services.

 If you are homeless or at risk of homelessness, it is important that you contact us immediately.
-Our Housing Options team will aim to prevent you becoming homeless and give you advice on what housing options are available to you.
+Our Engagement and Support team has a duty to work with people if they are threatened with homelessness within 56 days.
+This means that you should contact us if you think your home may be at risk as early as possible and we will work with you to try and prevent you becoming homeless.
+We will talk to you about your circumstances and give you advice on what housing options are available to you so you can work towards resolving issues that are threatening your housing situation.
 During office hours please call into the council offices or telephone 01252 774420.

 If you are in immediate need of emergency accommodation outside of office hours you should call 0845 677 0678.

 In Hart we have a No Second Night Out approach to rough sleeping which means we work in partnership with other key services to identify anyone new to the streets and act quickly to make contact and provide support.
 This means that anyone finding themselves with nowhere to sleep for one night will be offered help and support by the Housing Service and should not have to spend a second night rough sleeping.
 If you are a member of the public, you can also help by reporting anyone you suspect might be sleeping rough.
 You can do this by:

 - Calling our Engagement and Support team during office hours on 01252 774420 or email email@example.com